-Elizabeth Carena (Performer/Original Hatter) has collaborated on and performed in more than a dozen productions with Third Rail Projects, including Pizza Queen, Roadside Attraction, and The Grand Paradise.
-She has also served as the company’s Managing Director since 2007.
-She is a founding member of the NYC rock band Mother Feather (now on Metal Blade Records), has modeled for VPL and various NYC photographers, and holds a BA in Theater from Fordham University’s College at Lincoln Center. www.elizabethcarena.com
+Elizabeth Carena (Original Hatter) has collaborated on more than a dozen productions with Third Rail Projects, including Behind the City, Ghost Light, and The Grand Paradise.
+She has worked with multimedia artists Shaun Irons and Lauren Petty, filmmakers Yael Zeevi and Kathleen Harty, and is an original member of the NYC rock band Mother Feather.
+She works as a freelance business administrator and holds a BA in Theater from Fordham University at Lincoln Center. www.elizabethcarena.com

-Stacie C. Fields (Original Nurse Mary Ann) is a dancer, teacher and choreographer.
-Her pursuit of adventure and knowledge brought her to NYC where she is excited to join Third Rail Projects.
+Stacie C. Tobar (Original Nurse Mary Ann) is a dancer, teacher and choreographer.
+Her pursuit of adventure and knowledge brought her to NYC where she joined Third Rail Projects from 2011-2014.
 Stacie's work as both a choreographer and performer have been seen in venues and art festivals all over the Southeast including Picolo Spoleto in Charleston, SC and American College Dance Festival where she was chosen to represent Coker College three years in a row.
-She is currently a founding member of Brooklyn Tabernacle Dance Ministry where her heart is for outreach and ministry.
-A South Carolina native, she now lives in the magical land of Brooklyn.

 Rebekah Morin (Performer/Original Red Queen) has been collaborating with Third Rail Projects since 2010, originating many roles, including the Red Queen in Then She Fell.
-Based in NYC since 1998, she has performed nationally and internationally with a great variety of artists including Jody Oberfelder Dance Projects and The Equus Projects.
-She holds a BA in Dance from Connecticut College.
-She is a certified yoga teacher and thai massage practitioner.
-She is trained in natural horsemanship.
-She has also been know to tend bar, hang lights, and build sets.
+She was Assistant Director of Third Rail Projects' Sweet & Lucky (DCPA).
+Based in NYC since 1998, she has performed nationally and internationally with a great variety of artists, including JODP and The Equus Projects.
+Her choreography has been shown in multiple NYC venues and elsewhere, most recently at REDCAT, LA.
+Ms. Morin holds a BA in Dance from Connecticut College.
+She is a certified yoga teacher and Thai massage practitioner, and is trained in natural horsemanship.

 Since 2002, Zoë Schieber (Original Doctor) has shown her own work in the streets and in traditional venues in New York, Asheville, and Galway.
 She has performed with several New York choreographers including Eva Dean, Noémie LaFrance, and Abby Bender.
 A Georgia native, she graduated from Tulane University with an Anthropology degree.
 When she is not dancing or trying to get to the woods she is teaching the Feldenkrais Method of Somatic Education.
 For more information please visit zoozimoves.com.